amelmer/amelmer.github.io/_posts/2024-02-21-food-insecurity.md

 ---
 layout: post
-title: Exploring SNAP Enrollment in Chicago
+title: SNAP Enrollment in Chicago
-lead: A long post that showcases style elements.
+lead: A dashboard to explore SNAP enrollment trends in Chicago
 ---

 Currently, I am in the process of developing a Shiny dashboard to explore how SNAP enrollment varies across Chicago and how national level predictors of enrollment apply within the city.